Pre-work and Notes

 Special Requirements for Users Who Are Also Project Managers

 Project Manager (PM) permissions are set up differently than other user permissions because PMs all have other responsibilities within the company.
-For example, Carla Rodriguez’s primary job is as a Sr. Field Sales Associates, but she also works as a project manager.
+For example, Carla Rodriguez’s primary job is as a Sr. Field Sales Associate, but she also works as a project manager.
 For this reason, you can’t use a profile to set record level permissions.
 You also should not use role for sharing records with project managers.
 PMs should be able to view all opportunities where Type = “Existing Customer - Upgrade” and Stage = “Closed Won”, but should not view any other opportunities owned by other users.
 Project Managers should have mobile access, granted by the admin on demand.
 Use the name Project Managers when naming any security property related to PMs.